markushevpro/sidelaunch/README.md

 - **Moving files into a folder**<br/>
 Drag an item into the specified folder.

+- **Moving files into the parent folder**<br/>
+While inside a folder, drag an item onto "Back button" at the top of the screen

 - **Sorting folders**<br/>
 Move folders while holding down the "Ctrl" key.